rmoujan/transendance_42/README.md

 # Project Name

-ft_transcendence is the last project in the 42 common core, is about creating a website for the mighty Pong contest!
+ft_transcendence is the last project in the 42 Common Core, which is about creating a website for the mighty Pong contest!
 The project is consisting of three main parts (user interface, chat, and real-time multiplayer online games)

 1- The user interface is where a user can log in to their profile and perform actions such as navigation, adding/removing friends, and posting content